-Students submitted pre-proposals on November 20, 2019.
-The official review period for judges begins on Friday, November 22, 2019 and all reviews need to be completed no later than Wednesday, December 11, 2019.
-The entire review process should take approximately 6 hours over the 3-week timeframe.
+Students submitted pre-proposals on November 18, 2021.
+The official review period for judges begins on Thursday, December 2, 2021 and all reviews need to be completed no later than Friday, December 17, 2021.
+The entire review process should take approximately 4-6 hours over the review timeframe.

 It is critical that judges complete their reviews within this timeframe.
-Finalists must be notified by early December to allow them sufficient time to complete their mentor matching worksheets prior to leaving for winter break.
-The final round will begin in mid-January, when finalist teams are paired with a mentor and begin working toward their final proposals.
+Finalists must be notified by early January to allow them sufficient time to complete their mentor matching worksheets prior to the start of the Spring quarter/semester.
+The final round will begin in early February, when finalist teams are paired with a mentor and begin working toward their final proposals.